.

 An early edition of the Eroica Symphony.

-Beethoven's 3rd Symphony on a release on Vibraton from Italy.
-Ref.
-VB K 2002.
-Recording originally produced by Marcel Prawy.
+Beethoven's 3rd Symphony on a late release in the nineteen sixties from Italy: Vibraton VB K 2002.
+The recording was originally produced by Marcel Prawy.

 Fritz Busch on the cover of an early catalog when Remington Records was still located at 263 West 54th St., the first address of the company.